Community Garden Grants

 Yes, your garden group may be a neighborhood group, a church, a block watch or similar organizations.
 Your fiscal sponsor must be registered with the Internal Revenue Service as a nonprofit 501 (c)(3).

-Grant funds are distributed after The Columbus Foundation has received the signed grant agreement from the recipient 501(c)(3) organization.
+Grant funds will be distributed by The Columbus Foundation the week following the grant decision emails.
 For those gardens utilizing a fiscal sponsor, it is advised that you confirm when they should expect the grant agreement notification and agree upon a timeline for the grant agreement to be signed and returned for payment.

 Yes, as long as those resources/materials are directly tied to healthy eating education linked with the garden.
 Requests for funding will be at the discretion of the reviewer.